pytorch/pytorch/docs/source/quantization.rst

 Dynamic Quantization
 ^^^^^^^^^^^^^^^^^^^^

-Dynamic quantization quantizes the weights of the model.
-Activations are converted to the quantized domain for calculations and converted to floating point domain for I/O.  It does not require calibration and can be done in a single function call.
-It is commonly used in models where runtime is compute bound or dominated by memory access of weights, instead of being dominated by memory accesses of activations dominates the runtime, such as LSTMs/RNNs or BERT/Transformers.
+This is the simplest to apply form of quantization where the weights are quantized ahead of time but the activations are dynamically quantized during inference.
+This is used for situations where the model execution time is dominated by loading weights from memory rather than computing the matrix multiplications.
+This is true for for LSTM and Transformer type models with small batch size.

 Diagram::